How to Homeschool

 Check out How to Catch up on Homeschooling to learn how to use your summer to catch up & still start out the new year ahead!
 My catch up method is super similar to my planning method, you guys!
 You know what though?
 It totally works!

 Summer is also the perfect time to fit in some homeschool extras!
 If you’re anything like me, you might just have a huge curriculum addiction.
 Not even joking, you guys!
-I purchase so many extras, that I don’t always know how to squeeze them in!
+I purchase so many extras, that I don’t always know how to squeeze them all in!

 Enter summer vacation!
 My older boys will be doing some light book studies this summer (in addition to playing a little catch up and easing into next year’s curriculum) while my younger daughter will be working through a fun science kit I purchased!